 I recall when Uber was considered a leader in the Sharing Economy.
 On 19 May 2019, Uber publicly listed its shares on the New York Stock Exchange.
 Just 10 years after the company was founded, they officially became the biggest and most valuable taxi company in the world.
 All without owning a single car.
 For Gig Economy platforms to work well though, supply, demand and reward have to balance out.
 In 10 years, Uber went from a facilitator grounded in the ideals and goodwill of the Sharing Economy to a gig worker-driven Goliath.

-Across New Zealand, you’ll hear a range of opinions around the tech companies who operate in the Sharing Economy.
+Across Aotearoa, you’ll hear a range of opinions around the tech companies who operate in the Sharing Economy.
 Uber - the taxi company that doesn’t own cars.
 Air B&B - the hotel chain that doesn’t own any hotels.
 And Parkable – the carpark company that doesn’t own its own spaces.
 Companies that put the ease of traditional businesses at the consumer’s fingertips, leveraging speed and supply to reshape how businesses work.
 Companies who’ve defined our experience of the Sharing Economy.

 I presented this topic at a number of health conference in late 2020.
 Some of the attendees I spoke to were skeptical of the disruptions approaching their industry.
 They spoke of their need for organizational hierarchy, the role of office space and equipment, and hinted at the permanence of overhead costs.
 So I asked them to think about a taxi company and then, consider Uber.